Index bounded relative symplectic cohomology: Backgrounds

 By the analysis of codimension one boundaries of $\mathcal{M}(\gamma_{-}, \gamma_{+}; A)$ with

 a big theorem in Hamiltonian Floer theory shows that $d^{2}=0$.
 Then we write the resulting cohomology groups as $HF^{k}(H_{t}, J_{t}; \Lambda_{0})$ and $HF^{k}(H_{t}, J_{t}; \Lambda)$.

 Another theorem shows that $HF^{k}(H_{t}, J_{t}; \Lambda)$ is independent of the choices of generic pairs $(H_{t}, J_{t})$.
 Hence we can call it the Hamiltonian Floer cohomology of $M$.
 This invariance result is proved by considering continuation maps between different choices of $(H_{t}, J_{t})$.
-We sketch it here since we will use it later to define symplectic cohomology.
+We sketch it here since we will use it later to define symplectic cohomology, see Section 3.4 in \cite{Salamon} for a full proof.

 For simplicity we only vary $H_{t}$.
 The case for $J_{t}$ can be handled in the same way.
 Let $H^{\alpha}_{t}$ and $H^{\beta}_{t}$ be two non-degenerate Hamiltonians.
 Assume that both $(H^{\alpha}_{t}, J_{t})$ and $(H^{\beta}_{t}, J_{t})$ are regular for a fixed $J_{t}$.
 Then we choose a homotopy $H^{\alpha\beta}_{s, t}$ of Hamiltonians to connect $H^{\alpha}_{t}$ and $H^{\beta}_{t}$.
 That is,